“What the hell are (my Mom back in 2004) TEDx Vienna invited me to go explain what I think about sex on screen.

-While in university studying political sciences, feminism and sexuality, Erika came across the 1989 book “Hard Core: Power, Pleasure, and the ‘Frenzy of the Visible’” by Linda Williams; A book that was hugely influential on the modern discourse of pornography, and on Erika’s personal impression of the genre as well.
+While studying political sciences, feminism and sexuality at the University of Lund, I came across the 1989 book Hard Core: Power, Pleasure, and the Frenzy of the Visible by Linda Williams.
+This book was hugely influential on the modern discourse of pornography, and on my personal impression of the genre as well.

 When I started my career a decade ago, female voices were practically nonexistent within the porn industry.
 To me this was outrageous, leaving the most important discourse on gender and sexuality only in the hands of men, who were normally total strangers to the alien idea of women having the same rights as men.

 Deep inside me I knew that if I didn’t like porn as it was, I should stop complaining and start shooting.
 And in order to do it the way I wanted, I had to develop some serious filmmaking skills.
 So I moved to Barcelona in 2000 and went straight to work in production agencies.
 I served coffee, drove cars, bought batteries… Whatever would take to be on the film set.
 Four years (and a few filmmaking classes) later, I had the opportunity to make a short film.

 Then The Good Girl happened.
 It was adult entertainment, but with a twist.
 The casting, the decoration, the clothes, the styling, the music, the script, the photography: all of these were key elements for me.